-Hello, I am the Founder of the Centre for Contemplative Creative Science (CCCS).
-CCS is informed by the many forms of contemplative science and arts disciplines in traditional and modern Buddhism, and the latest research-based on contemplative science and contemplative arts, Buddhist psychology, neuroscience, mindfulness- and compassion-based interventions.
+Contemplative Creative Science (CCS) is a Buddhist-based holistic contemporary application of Contemplative Science and Dharma art into mental health and psychotherapy.
+It is informed by the many forms of contemplative science and arts in traditional and Buddhist modernism (McMahan), and the latest research on Buddhist psychology, neuroscience, mindfulness- and compassion-based interventions.

 For over 10 years, I have been a contemplative arts practitioner.
 I was trained with Nalanda Miksang Contemplative Photography (level I, II, III, Absolute Eye & Maitri Space Awareness) with John McQuade.
 I am trained in Shambhala Art with Steven and Anne Saitzyk, and in Brushwork and Big Brush Mind with Barbara Bash.
 I was also introduced to Ikebana, E-Tegami with Sachiko Hata Pereklita; and Sumi-E (brush painting) with Hiroshi Yamamoto (Hakuho) at the Japanese Canadian Cultural Center of Toronto.

 *McMahan, D. L. (2008).
 The Making of Buddhist Modernism.
 Oxford University Press, New York: NY.

 *Prebish, C. S., Baumann, M. (2002).
 Westward Dharma: Buddhism beyond Asia.
 University of California Press, London: UK.